Underpricing: How Charging the Wrong Price Is Destroying Your Business? 🏢

 A world-class pricing team can determine the right price for your products and remove the speculation of underpricing or price transparency issues.

-The Elements of Retail strategy can be used by the Pricing Team
+The Elements of Retail Strategy That Pricing Team Can Use

 Simply stated, they’d carefully assess the market, customer base product portfolio and adjust prices accordingly.
 This doesn’t mean increase prices across the board.
 No, it means carefully adjusting prices across the portfolio so that you don’t lose your hard-earned customers, volume, revenue and margin.

-A pricing team is an asset because they’d give you the confidence that your not either overpricing new products and disrupting your customer base or underpricing a product and starting a price war.
+A pricing team is an asset because they’d give you the confidence that you’re not either overpricing new products and disrupting your customer base or underpricing a product and starting a price war.

-- Underpricing leaves you no room to negotiate.
-But as detrimental to business as having prices considered too high might be, there’s something potentially far worse — underpricing your products and services.
+But as detrimental to the business as having prices considered too high might be, there’s something potentially far worse — underpricing your products and services.
 Underpricing gives you no wiggle room to negotiate.
 You’ve got no bargaining power to adjust your price.
 There is only one price and that’s it.

-- Customers will think your products are sub-par.
-Mostly, people pay for value and not for price.
+Mostly, people pay for value and not for the price.
 They want features and benefit, yes, but they are buying your products because it’s going to fix a problem for them.
 No one wants to buy a hand drill that’s going to break in the first 5 minutes of using it.
 You’re left with lots of stuff to fix in the house and no tools!
-Sometimes a product that is priced too low sends a message to the customer that product is not good enough to do the job them need it to do.
+Sometimes a product that is priced too low sends a message to the customer that the product is not good enough to do the job they need it to do.
 They’ll quickly buy a more expensive hand drill from a known brand at a higher price because they believe the extra price premium is going to make their lives much easier.

-- You’ll divert attention away from quality customers.
 Ever notice that low-paying customers are more demanding than other customers?
-They always want to know if it has a warranty; they complain frequently, or if they can haggle to get the price lower they will.
-The time spent haggling or persuading the wrong customers to buy from you could be used to attract better clients who understand your brand, price positioning and who are willing to pay now; and who are also willing to be educated on your product area and buying from you in the future.
+They always want to know if it has a warranty; they complain frequently or haggle to get the price lower.
+The time spent haggling or persuading the wrong customers to buy from you could be used to attract better clients who understand your brand, price positioning and who are willing to pay now, and who are also willing to be educated on your product area and buying from you in the future.

-- You’re going to need an attitude adjustment.
 If you continue to underprice your products or services, you’re going to feel resentment towards your work or selling the products.
 Running a business is challenging enough without you being underpaid or overworked.
-Also undercharging your products could put a damper on your enthusiasm to continue the business.
+Also, undercharging your products could put a damper on your enthusiasm to continue the business.

-- Think carefully before slashing your price.
 How will it affect your business if you decide to lower your price?
 At first, it will gain more market share but in the end, the customers don’t appreciate it.
 They will also demand more discounts in the future.
-Discounting off a low base prices only leads to substantial margin loss.
+Discounting off low base prices only leads to substantial margin loss.

-- Remember, even though you might land the sale, underpricing your products and services comes at a cost.
+Remember, even though you might land the sale, underpricing your products and services comes at a cost.
 One thing’s for sure, there’s no one-size-fits-all price formula.
-A world-class pricing team will work on the price-value equation for your business so that you can make more revenue and margin.
+A world-class pricing team will work on the price-value equation for your business; in that way, you can make more revenue and margin.
 Pricing is both an art and a science.
 A high performing pricing team can work the two paradigms to create a robust price-setting formula, strategy and price policy.

 As the saying goes: “You get what you pay for.”
 Likewise, when you’re working on your pricing, you need to work to push your pricing to the equilibrium where customers truly value your offering.
-People don’t buy products because of the actual value of the products — they buy because the price of the product nearly matches their perceived value of the product and solve their immediate problems (gives them a solution to their pain).
+People don’t buy products because of the actual value of the products; they buy it because the price of the product nearly matches their perceived value of the product and solve their immediate problems (i.e., it gives them a solution to their pain).

 - Underpricing your products devalues your products in an instant.
 People will wonder why it is priced so low.
 They might think it’s not worth their money.
 This will lead to price trust issues.

 - You will lose profits from underpricing your products.
-The goal of any business is to drive profitable revenue growth – from smart buying and smart selling and smart pricing.
+The goal of any business is to drive profitable revenue growth from smart buying, smart selling and smart pricing.
 Underpricing is the opposite of that.